yeungon/gossr/README.md

 ALERT: WIP

 I wanted to create a ready-to-use, scalable Golang template for building web applications with HTMX and server-side rendering (SSR).
-While there are a few templates out there, I still feel there isn’t an ideal candidate that really embraces SSR—especially when it comes to structuring HTML and static files using Go’s embed feature.
+While there are a few templates out there, I still feel there isn’t an ideal candidate that truly embraces SSR—especially when it comes to structuring HTML and static files using Go’s embed feature.

 This template, GoSSR, is built from my personal experience developing several Golang projects.
 It implements Clean Architecture (modular approach) and Domain-Driven Design (DDD) Lite principles, with full support for server-side rendering.

 Please check out the references and my notes on discussions and lessons learned while creating the GoSSR template.
 I’ve kept the Standard Go Project Layout in mind but also made some modifications where I found improvements necessary.

-In GoSSR, you’ll notice I use a “consumer interface” approach (which you might somehow find it is not a convention in other languages), along with SQLC for database interactions—which is one of my personal favorites and a core reason why the template is structured this way.
-It is not perfect but I think it works for me.
+In GoSSR, you’ll notice I use a “consumer interface” approach (which you might find unconventional in other languages), along with SQLC for database interactions—which is one of my personal favorites and a core reason why the template is structured this way.
+It’s not perfect, but I think it works for me.

 ### Features
 - Clean Architecture with Domain-Driven Design